thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: edd_has_variable_prices() function
 * New: Added missing "required" classes to the checkout login form
 * New: Added the ability to update the email address associated with payments
-* New: Added a new [edd_login] short code for showing a basic login form
+* New: Added a new [edd_login] shortcode for showing a basic login form
 * New: Added new Dutch language translation files
 * New: Added an $id parameter to the edd_cart_item filter
 * Tweak: Updated French language files